skafos/example-ml-apps/TensorFlow/tflite/ios/app/README.md

 2. Go to the <a href="https://dashboard.skafos.ai" target="_blank">**Skafos Dashboard**</a>, navigate to the App, and then the `ImageClassfier` model that you made to go with this app integration.

-3. You should see the model you just delivered in the dashboard.
+3. You should see the model you uplaoded in the dashboard.
 Click the "Deploy" button to deliver it to your Dev environment.

 <img src="../../../../assets/model_versions.png" width="70%"
      style="left: left; margin-left: 100px;" />

-4. You will need to stop and re-run your application in XCode.
-Then you will see the model predictions change to reflect the newly delivered model!
-It may take a few seconds depending on network speed.
+4. Because we are using Xcode to simulate the builds, you will need to stop and re-run your application to get the new model from Skafos.
+You will see the model predictions change to reflect the newly delivered model!
+This may take a few seconds depending on network speed.

 *Congratulations - you've just deployed your first Skafos model version to an app!*